Skip to main content

 When Should You Reline a Chimney?

-Chimneys should be relined if the existing liner is damaged or your home lacks one.
-Common signs to reline your chimney include cracked flue tiles, smoke backing up into the house, or masonry deterioration.
-If you upgrade to a more efficient heating system like a wood (electric or pallet) stove, you might also need a new liner to accommodate the different flue gas temperatures.
+You should reline if the current liner is damaged or your home doesn't have one at all.
+The signs I watch for are cracked flue tiles, smoke backing up into the house, and crumbling masonry.
+If you're upgrading to a more efficient heater, like a wood, electric, or pellet stove, you may also need a new liner sized for the different flue gas temperatures that appliance puts out.

 Can You Put a Liner in an Old Chimney?

-Yes, older chimneys, especially those in Denver’s historic homes, can be lined or relined with modern materials like stainless steel.
-Relining an old chimney improves safety and efficiency while protecting the masonry from further damage caused by heat and condensation.
+Yes.
+Older chimneys, including the ones in Denver's historic neighborhoods, can be lined or relined with modern materials like stainless steel.
+Relining an old chimney makes it safer and more efficient, and it shields the original masonry from more damage caused by heat and condensation.
+I've brought plenty of century-old chimneys back to safe, working order this way.

 Do Brick Chimneys Need a Liner?